 The Safety Benefits of GFCI Outlets

-The National Electrical code requires GFCI protection to be used in places that are located near water, such as garages, unfinished basements, kitchens, bathrooms, outside outlets and laundry areas to ensure homeowner safety.
+The National Electrical Code requires GFCI protection to be used in places that are located near water, such as garages, unfinished basements, kitchens, bathrooms, outside outlets, and laundry areas to ensure homeowner safety.
 GFCI outlets have an average service life of only ten years, so if your home is older than that, there is a good chance your GFCI outlets are not fully protecting you

 How GFCI Outlets Work

 House wiring normally has a “hot leg” and a “neutral leg”.
 The GFCI measures the current “going out” on the hot leg against the current “coming back” on the neutral leg.
-If there is a difference between the two, even as little as 4-5 milliamps, the GFCI will trip and keep current from flowing.
+If there is a difference between the two, even as little as 4-5 milliamps, the GFCI will trip and keep the current from flowing.